 Edgard Abadia’s sense of art embraces and expresses life and nature through multiple media.
 Born in Cali, Colombia, Abadia reflects that city’s vivacity and warmth in his sculpture, painting, collage, assemblage, music, and printmaking.
 His work is richly imbued with tropical and subtropical ambience; his voices are white, brown, and black, indigenous, Asian, and European.

-While studying at the Universidad Distrital and the famous Instituto Caro y Cuervo, in Bogotá, he immersed himself in that capital city’s art, poetry, theater, music, and literary scenes.
+While studying at the Universidad Distrital, Electronics Engineering, and the famous Instituto Caro y Cuervo, Literature, in Bogotá, he immersed himself in that capital city’s art, poetry, theater, music, and literary scenes.
 All of these redound to Abadia’s artistic expression.
 The altiplano, and colonial sites surrounding Bogotá, the great Magdalena River nourishing farms, forests, and jungles speak through his artistic rhythms and images.

 As they have developed, Edgard Abadia’s artworks have spoken ever more clearly to their viewer through the green voice of nature, deep sensitivity and inventiveness, and a profound well of love.